It's Rush Limbaugh, the EIB network and the Limbaugh Institute for Advanced Conservative Studies.

 So what happens this past weekend?

-Obama in trouble with the VA has to make a super secret trip to Afghanistan to prove his bona fides with the uh with the military.
+Obama, in trouble with the VA, has to make a super secret trip to Afghanistan to prove his bona fides with the military.

-And they were told by somebody at the Washington Post who somehow knew that the name that there was uh was supposedly the on the guest list appearing with Bush at Bagram Air Force Base.
+And they were told by somebody at the Washington Post who somehow knew that the name that there was supposedly on the guest list appearing with Bush at Bagram Air Force Base.

-And somebody the Washington Post were like, that's a CIA station chief.
+And somebody at Washington Post recognized, that's a CIA station chief, and told the regime about it.

-And the regime goes and now you want there's no the media, why it's just unfortunate.
+And the regime goes, oh, and now you want, there's no, the media, why, it's just unfortunate.

 It's just a momentary lapse.

-This leak, the CIA station chief in cop this is a death warrant making his name public.
+This leak, the CIA station chief, this is a death warrant making his name public.

-And the same media that couldn't get enough of the Valerie Plain League is treating this as uh just another unfortunate thing, just another unfortunate incident in a terrible year for Obama.
+And the same media that couldn't get enough of the Valerie Plame leak is treating this as just another Unfortunate thing, just another unfortunate incident in a terrible year for Obama.

 I don't know whether they did it on person.